wzy-Sarah/ZeroDDI/README.md

 You can also create our own config python file for different datasets or models.

+If you get the problem: OSError: \[Errno 101] Network is unreachable when you run the model, you can try running it a few more times.

 ### 2.4 Testing ZeroDDI
 After training, the parameters of models are saved in ./work_dirs/